firefly-iii/firefly-iii.org/faq.md

 ### What if that is too complex for me?

-Sorry, can't help you there
+Sorry, can't help you there.

 ### I have a problem installing or using it!